Wayne County 4-H Horse Department

-- Questions about goat projects can be directed to your club advisor, Doug Foxx at the Extension Office, or by contacting Horse Committee Chair Janelle Geiger.
+- Questions about horse projects can be directed to your club advisor, Doug Foxx at the Extension Office, or by contacting Horse Committee Chair Janelle Geiger.

 Horse Animal ID Requirements

-2021 Horse Animal ID Help Sheet - overview of how to enter Goat Animal ID in 4-HOnline and lists which fields and forms are required and which are optional.
+2021 Horse Animal ID Help Sheet - overview of how to enter horse Animal ID in 4-HOnline and lists which fields and forms are required and which are optional.

 Horse Clinic / Educational Resources